What Is the Mustang Rainbow of Colors Promotion?Last Updated March 10, 2022 | Andrew Boyle

 With only 50 models produced, the Mustang E is one of the rare early Mustangs known for fuel-efficiency.
 Only available as a fastback, it featured a 250ci 6-cylinder engine and no air conditioning.
 In can be identified by its unique badging on the rear fenders.

-Offering budget-conscious drivers a way to add more power and performance to the base 1968 Mustang was the 1968 Challenger Special package.
+The 1968 Challenger Special offered budget-conscious drivers a way to add more power and performance to the base 1968 Mustang.
 This package was limited to dealerships in Mississippi and featured a set of Shelby intakes and 4118 Holley carburetor.

 Available only from Ford dealers in MD, PA, and WV in 1967, the Mustang Blazer Limited Edition was an attempt by Ford to keep the momentum going in regional markets.
 The entirely cosmetic upgrade was targeted towards bringing more women to the Mustang brand.